Andy Lally: Racing career

 Although Lally won the 2011 Monster Energy NASCAR Cup Series Rookie of the Year, he is best known for his road racing expertise in the Grand-Am Rolex Sports Car Series (Now IMSA WeatherTech SportsCar Championship) as well as the American Le Mans Series.
-In May 2010 Andy became only the second driver in the history of the Grand-Am Rolex Series to make 100 starts, winning at Virginia International Raceway on April 24, 2010.
-In January 2012 Andy extended and broke records in the Grand-Am Rolex Series by winning his fourth Rolex 24 Hours of Daytona in the GT class.
+In May 2010, Lelly became only the second driver in the history of the Grand-Am Rolex Series to make one-hundred starts, winning at Virginia International Raceway on April 24, 2010.
+In January 2012, Lally extended and broke records in the Grand-Am Rolex Series by winning his fourth Rolex 24 Hours of Daytona in the GT class.
 Lally won his fifth class victory at Daytona International Speedway on January 31, 2016, tying him for fourth on the all-time win list at the Rolex 24 Hours of Daytona.

-In 2017, after 5 years of being with Magnus Racing, Lally signed with Acura and Michael Shank Racing to debut the brand new 2017 Acura NSX.
+In 2017, after five years of being with Magnus Racing, Lally signed with Acura and Michael Shank Racing to debut the brand new 2017 Acura NSX.
 Lally teamed with Katherine Legge and together they scored the first and second win worldwide for the brand at the Detroit Grand Prix and Watkins Glen International.
 Lally also scored the first pole position for the car worldwide at Watkins Glen for the 6 Hours of Watkins Glen.

-For 2018 Lally, re-joined Magnus Racing in an Audi R8 LMS and will start the season at The Rolex 24 at Daytona.
+For 2018, Lally re-joined Magnus Racing in an Audi R8 LMS and started the season at The Rolex 24 at Daytona.

-Lally has scored three top10 finishes in his last four starts in the NASCAR Xfinity Series with a 5th-place finish at the 2017 Mid-Ohio Sports Car Course race being a career-best.
+Lally has scored three top-ten finishes in his last four starts in the NASCAR Xfinity Series with a fifth-place finish at the 2017 Mid-Ohio Sports Car Course race being a career-best.

 Lally owns Grand Am records for most GT wins, most podiums, and most top-five finishes in Rolex Series history.